Lloyd's List: History

-In 1713 Lloyd died, leaving the lease of his coffee house to his son-in-law and head waiter William Newton.
-Newton died the following year, and Edward Lloyd's daughter Handy re-married to Samuel Sheppard.
-She died in 1720, leaving no Lloyd family member connected to the coffee house.
-Sheppard died in 1727, leaving it to his sister Elizabeth and her husband, Thomas Jemson.
-Jemson founded the Lloyd's List that is known today, when he launched a weekly shipping intelligence publication.
+Thomas Jemson inherited Lloyd's Coffee House in 1727 and founded the Lloyd's List that is known today when he launched a weekly shipping intelligence publication.
 Publication was weekly until March 1735, then twice weekly, on Tuesdays and Fridays, according to Palmer.

-By the 1760s the coffee house was reported to have acquired a bad reputation.
-One of the waiters secured new premises in Pope's Head Alley and from there in 1769, the New Lloyd’s List began, according to Lloyd's Register.
+In 1769, the coffee house moved to Pope's Head Alley and from there, the New Lloyd’s List began, according to Lloyd's Register.
 The paper was published every day except Sundays from 1 July 1837.
-In July 1884 Lloyd's List merged with the Shipping and Mercantile Gazette.
+In July 1884, Lloyd's List merged with the Shipping and Mercantile Gazette.

-Lloyd's List has spawned several spin-off titles, including sister title Insurance Day, owned by Informa plc.
+Lloyd's List has spawned several spin-off titles, including sister title Insurance Day.

 In 2009, Lloyd's List went through a major re-design that encompassed both the masthead and the newspaper itself.

-In 2011, a Lloyd’s List app was launched in the Apple iTunes store.
-In 2012, Containerisation International was included on Lloyd's List.

-From 20 December 2013, Lloyd's List was published in digital format only, as it was found that fewer than 2% of customers used the print version.
+Between 2011 and 2017, a Lloyd’s List operated a mobile app.
+Beginning in 2013, Lloyd's List was published in digital format only, as it was found that fewer than 2% of customers used the print version.

-In April 2017 the app was decommissioned from services; developers made the online portal mobile-friendly.

 In 2022, Informa sold Lloyd's List to Montagu Private Equity.
+The business was then reorganised as Maritime Insights & Intelligence Limited.